As we all know and lament, sizing can vary widely from brand to brand. Here’s how things work at Aqua Underwear!

 Chest - The widest part of your chest.
 Often right across the nipples.

 Waist - Where your body creases when you bend side to side.
-About 2 inches above the belly button.
+Usually a bit above the belly button.

-Low waist - About 1 inch below your belly button, at the top of your hip bones.
+Low waist - At the top of your hip bones.

 Hip - The lowest part of your hip, where your leg meets your body and bends.
-For some it’s also the widest part of the hip.
-If you have an apron belly, measure underneath it.
+If you have an apron belly, measure below it.

 Measuring Sitting